AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

 they tend to give, at best, a very nice description of the syntactic transformations which one might do during symbolic differentiation.
 But there's always an assumed background.
 There's the reals, or a comparable category and an assumed set of functions, like sin, etc. But there's a huge question which such works never answer.
 What, exactly, is a real number, and what are those functions?

 To be clear, I'm not asking what a mathematician thinks they are.
 I know what a Dedekind cut is, but if an algorithm is going to reference them, then what are they referencing?
 I understand how to represent natural numbers as an inductive datatype.
 What, concretely, should a real number be?
-And what are functions like sin, cos, etc. What specification does sigmoid satisfy?
+And what are functions like sin, cos, etc?
+What specification does sigmoid satisfy?
 These seem like essential questions, and they never seem to get asked in the context of differential programming.
 Of course, they have been asked, and answered, but I only recently learned about the answers; and that's what this post is about.

+<a name="headingIntro"></a>
+## Defining Reals: Correct but Unworkable

 I guess the first question is how we represent real numbers.
 I've mentioned in the past that we can represent reals exactly as streams of natural numbers.
 The basic observation is as follows;